ipfs/specs/naming/README.md

       - unmarshal the obtained record
       - increment the sequence number (if the new value is different from the already stored)
       - update the value
-    - If it does not exist and the check routing option is enabled:
+    - If it does not exist:
       - try to get the record from the routing system
-      - if it is found, unmarshal the obtained entry
+      - if it is found, unmarshal the obtained entry and do the steps above
-  2. Create a new record with the previous modifications, or create a new one if the record was not found.
+  2. Create a new record with the previous updates, or create a new one if the record was not found.
   3. Marshal the record using the protocol Buffer
   4. Put the local record into the repo's datastore using the local record key
   5. Put the routing record to the routing, according to the systems available (DHT / Pubsub)